shakyav/openshift-intern-workshop/README.md

 ### Configure pre-commit

-[Pre-commit](https://pre-commit.com) as a framework for managing and maintaining multi-language pre-commit hooks.
-The tool is very useful when you are submitting changes to your or upstream repositories as it'll help you to keep the code clean and prevent many potential issues which might be noticed during review or not at all.
+[Pre-commit](https://pre-commit.com) is a framework for managing and maintaining multi-language pre-commit hooks.
+The tool is useful when you are submitting changes as it helps you keep code clean and prevent potential issues which might be noticed during review or not at all.

-To install pre-commit, run
+To install pre-commit, run:

 ```
 pip install --user pre-commit